 I felt lucky to know of all these beautiful people through her.
 I can’t do her stories justice – Kusum is a hilarious storyteller!
 I remember laughing so many times and thinking how can one family have so much fun together, with such touching memories.
 What a gift.

 (Sorry, Ravi, that I seem to remember all the stories involving drinking…!)

 Ravi and Kusum were true partners in life.
-They loved, respected, and supported one another and their precious son Roche.
-They were like the ‘Three Amigos!’
+They loved, respected, and supported one another and their precious son Roche — truly Three Amigos!
 Apparently Roche likes to tease his dear mom and poke fun.
-She takes it all in stride with good humour.
-Kusum is also a lifelong vegetarian; she delights in feeding the birds, and she loves our dog Kira – her compassion for others is clear.
+She took it all in stride.
+Kusum was also a lifelong vegetarian: she and I delighted in feeding the birds together at the local park, and she loved my dog Kira – her compassion for others is clear.

 (This is a collage that I made during one of my mental health outpatient programs.
 It hangs on the wall above my bed, and is partly inspired by the times that Kusum and I shared together.)

 Kusum motivates me to be a better person: she was a good friend and neighbour to all, without hesitation.
 She has touched my life in so many beautiful ways – and she will be in my heart always.